wmde/wikibase-release-pipeline/development/README.md

 - [`runner/`](./runner): the Dockerized Nx development environment
 - [`docs/`](./docs): engineering notes and architecture decisions

 The user-facing product configuration and documentation live at the [repository root](../README.md).
-Canonical image usage documentation lives under [`docs/images`](../docs/images/README.md).
+Canonical image usage documentation is in the [WBS Images Guide](../docs/images/README.md).

 ## Build and test